UURAGE/ScenarioEditor/doc/CONFIG_TUTORIAL.md

 </config>
 ```

-The statement scope specified for the group, will be inherited by its child elements, so the `characterName` will get statement scope `independent` and the `playerIntent` will get statement scope `per-player`, because it overrides the group statement scope.
+The statement scope specified for the group, will be inherited by its child elements, so the `characterAge` will get statement scope `independent` and the `playerIntent` will get statement scope `per-player`, because it overrides the group statement scope.

 ## Sections